 Land’s End And so it begins!
 There’s not much in Land’s End aside from gift shops and a good view, so we’d suggest you stay in Penzance the night before, then take a bike-friendly taxi to the start.
 Get your photo in front of the signpost, then set off up the A30 (quiet at this point) for Penzance.

 Cornwall and Devon are renowned as the toughest parts of any LEJOG.
-To save a few unnecessary hills on the way to Penzance, our route follows lanes and B-roads for a while, picking up NCN 3 again at the seafront.
-Look out for St Michael’s Mount just as you leave the coast, crossing the peninsula to the fishing village of Hayle.
+To save a few unnecessary hills on the way to Penzance, our route follows lanes and B-roads rather than clinging to the National Cycle Network.
+After a brake-testing 16% descent to the busy fishing port of Newlyn, we finally pick up route 3 at the seafront, now a smooth tarmac path from Penzance to Marazion.
+Look out for St Michael’s Mount just as you leave the coast, crossing the peninsula to the coastal village of Hayle.

 A glorious B road hugs the north coast to Portreath, and taking lunch in one of the seaside cafés dotted along here will give you more time to soak in the views.
 At Portreath we hop onto the lovely little Cornish Coast-to-Coast route, built on old mineral railways, for a couple of miles: it’s unpaved but you can follow parallel roads if you’re on skinny tyres.

-The tiny lanes continue either side of the hilly town of Launceston.
-At Lydford we hop onto the Granite Way, a cycle path following the former railway along Dartmoor’s northern edge.
+It’s plain sailing from here.
+At Lydford we hop onto the Granite Way, a renowned cycle path (part of the Devon C2C) following the former railway along Dartmoor’s northern edge.
 The magnificent Meldon Viaduct leads to the preserved Dartmoor Railway which we follow into Okehampton – take a look at the beautifully restored railway station.